Patricia S. Bainter, MD

 - Find a local Eye Doctor in your town

 What is the treatment for uveitis?

-Because uveitis is an inflammatory condition, the urgent treatment centers on control of the inflammation.
-This can be achieved with steroids given as eye drops, injection in or around the eye, orally (by mouth), or intravenously, depending on the extent and severity of the inflammation.
+In noninfectious uveitis, treatment centers on control of the inflammation.
+Often this can be achieved with steroids given as eyedrops, injection in or around the eye, orally (by mouth), or intravenously, depending on the extent and severity of the inflammation.

 The duration of the treatment may be as short as a week or several months or even years, depending on the cause.

-If the cause is infectious, an anti-infective medication will also be used (for example antibiotic, antiviral, or antifungal) to combat the underlying infectious agent.
+In chronic, relapsing or advanced uveitis, steroid alternatives may be used.
+Immunomodulatory therapy (IMT) drugs such as methotrexate, azathioprine, mycophenolate, and others are used in certain cases.
+Biologic response modifier (BRM) drugs, including infliximab, adalimumab, and others, are also sometimes used.
+If the cause is infectious, an anti-infective medication will also be used (for example antibiotic, antiviral, antiparasitic, or antifungal) to combat the underlying infectious agent.